lina3362/pandas-challenge/README.md

 3,#Calculate Total Purchase Value
 4,#Get the average total purchase per person
 5,#create a dataframe for the summary
+6,#format the summary table

 Age Demographics
 1,#Establish bins for ages
 2,#Categorize the existing players using the age bins.
-3,#Calculate the numbers and percentages by age group 4,#Create a summary data frame to hold the results
+3,#Calculate the numbers and percentages by age group 4,#Create a summary data frame to hold the results 5,#format the summary table

 Purchasing Analysis (Age)
 1,#Run basic calculations to obtain purchase count, avg. purchase price, avg. purchase total per person etc. in the table below
-2,#Create a summary data frame to hold the results
+2,#Create a summary data frame to hold the results 3,#format the summary table

 Top Spenders
 1,#Group original table by screen name and count 2,#Calculate Average Purchase Price group by screen name 3,#Calculate Total Purchase Value
 4,#create a dataframe for the summary
+5,#format the summary table

 Most Popular Items
 1,#Group original table by item ID and item Name and count 2,#Calculate Average Purchase Price group by item ID and item Name 3,#Calculate Total Purchase Value
 4,#create a dataframe for the summary
+5,#format the summary table

 Most Profitable Items
-#Sort the above table by total purchase value in descending order
+1,#Sort the above table by total purchase value in descending order 2,#format the summary table